egnor/wt32-eth01/README.md

 ## Using Ethernet

-WiFi is internal to the ESP32 and works "out of the box", but wired Ethernet takes a bit of configuration.
+WiFi is internal to the ESP32 and works "out of the box", but wired Ethernet takes a bit of configuration for the WT32-ETH01:
+- The interface to the Ethernet PHY uses GPIO 23 for MDC and GPIO 18 for MDIO
+- There's an external oscillator that drives pin 0
+- That oscillator is enabled by setting GPIO 16 high
+- The PHY reset pin is NOT wired to a GPIO (it gets reset at startup)

 [The ESP32-Arduino "Ethernet" library](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/api/ethernet.html) should work, though I haven't tried it.
 You will need to call something like this (untested!!):

 ```
 ETH.begin(1, 16, 23, 18, ETH_PHY_LAN8720);
 ```

+(Note that pin 16 is being configured as PHY reset, even though it's not actually the reset pin, this will cause the library code to set it high which is needed to enable the oscillator.)

 I personally use code like this based on ESP-IDF interfaces: